Calyxium/Calyxium/README.md

 5. The executable will be located in the current directory.
 You can move it to a directory in your PATH for easier access.

 ## Getting Started
-To start using Calyxium, you need to create a script file with the `.pu` extension.
+To start using Calyxium, you need to create a script file with the `.cx` extension.
 Here's a simple example to get you started:
 ```
 # This is a comment in Calyxium
 puts("Hello, world");
 ```
 To run your script, use the following command:
-`./Calyxium main.pu`
+`./Calyxium main.cx`

 ## Usage
 Calyxium is designed to be easy to learn and use.
 Here are some basic commands and their usage: